 The plan area of a SOAP note is where you outline what you intend to do during future sessions.

-What typically goes in the plan section of SOAP notes?
+What typically goes in the plan section of massage SOAP note?

 - Treatment plan for the following visit(s)